Fourier (company): Product history

 Fourier originally focused on developing robotics to help people with physical disabilities caused by neurological impairment regain movements.

 On 20 March 2017, Fourier unveiled Fourier X1, a walking assisting exoskeleton.

 On 21 January 2019, Fourier launched The Fourier Exoskeleton & Robotics Open Platform (EXOPS) which was developed in collaboration with National Instruments.
 It is an Android-like open platform system used for development of exoskeletons.

 In 2019, Fourier started work on developing its first humanoid robot model GR-1 which was born in a small laboratory on the first floor of the Fourier headquarters.
 A major milestone was reached in 2022 when a 1.65-meter GR-1 model was able to rise up on both legs and walk.
 Fourier published a video of it walking which received mixed responses as some overseas audience thought the video was computer-generated.
 In July 2023, the GR-1 was unveiled at the World Artificial Intelligence Conference in Shanghai which attracted significant attention.
 At this point the GR-1 had already been delivered in small quantities to some universities and AI companies for research and development.
 Plans were made to begin mass production by the end of 2023 and to deliver thousands of units in 2024.
 In June 2024, it was reported GR-1 was now equipped with a vision system that enables real-time mapping, navigation, and obstacle avoidance with human-like precision.

 In November 2023, Fourier launched MetaMotus™ Galileo, a biomechanics analysis and rehab platform, which integrates both virtual reality and robotics.

 At the end of September 2024, Fourier unveiled the GR-2 model which was an upgrade of the GR-1.
 It stood at 1.75 meters, weighed 63 kg, had 53 degrees of freedom and a 3 kg single-arm load capacity.
+It has a silver-gray body, accented by black joints and a functional purple belt.
 GR-2 was equipped with a detachable battery and could perform more complex tasks.
 The software development kit had also been improved.